-The key intuition behind MR-fair clustering is that individuals belonging to a group gain material benefit only when they have a minimum level of representation in their cluster.
-We denote this minimum representation threshold $\alpha \in (0,1]$, and define the associated notion of an $\alpha$-representation as follows:
+The key intuition behind MR-fair clustering is that individuals belonging to a group gain a benefit only when their representation within a cluster exceeds a minimum threshold.
+We denote this minimum representation threshold with $\alpha \in (0,1]$, and define $\alpha$-representation as follows:

 \begin{definition}[$\alpha$-representation] A group $g\in \mathcal{G}$ is said to be $\alpha$-represented in a cluster $C_k$ if

 \end{definition}